hantsy/javaee8-by-example-gitbook/servlet-push.md

 }
 ```

-Run this application on Glassfish v5, navigate to [http://localhost:8080/servlet-push/](https://localhost:8080/servlet-push/), it will redirect to [https://localhost:8181/servlet-push/](https://localhost:8181/servlet-push/) soon.
+Run this application on Glassfish v5 in NetBeans IDE, it will open [https://localhost:8181/servlet-push/](https://localhost:8181/servlet-push/) in browser instead of [http://localhost:8080/servlet-push/](https://localhost:8080/servlet-push/).

 ![Server push](servlet-push1.png)

 There is a warning flag on the https icon of address bar, the SSL certificate in Glassfish v5 is not recognised by Firefox.
 Click it and add `localhost` to the exception and make Firefox trust it.

 ![Server push](servlet-push2.png)